caco3/kim5/README.md

 LANGUAGE=nl dolphin
 ```

-To generate new `.pot` template and update the individual translations, one runs this in `po` directory (unless you develop a new feature, you should not need this as I try to keep the translation strings up-to-date):
+To generate new `.pot` template and update the individual translations, one runs this in the project root directory (it actually runs in the `po` directory; unless you develop a new feature, you should not need this as I try to keep the translation strings up-to-date):
 ```
 VERSION=2.1; # set kim6 version
 cd po;